-Landscaping and Trees (PP1, DP1 & EP7)
+8.6 Landscaping and Trees (PP1, DP1 & EP7)

 A detailed landscape plan for the overall North Whins development has been approved as part of the separate application (19/01649/AMC) which dealt with the comprehensive layout of the overall development.
-This includes all proposed tree removal and all new landscaping works including the re-wilding' area shown to the north of the current application site.
-These matters are dealt with as part of that application.
+This includes all proposed tree removal and all new landscaping works including the re-wilding' area immediately within the southern end of the current application site.
+These matters were dealt with as part of that application.
 The original permission in principle was dealt with under the previous local plan which did not have such stringent biodiversity requirements.
 Nonetheless the principles of biodiversity protection and enhancement are embedded in the scheme.
 The permission in principle for the wider development includes measures to protect and enhance the natural environment including the creation of a wildlife corridor and this proposal will be in accordance with those approved details.